Ken Irvine: North Sydney Bears

-Ken Irvine was involved in one of the most talked about and controversial passages of play in rugby league test match history in 1962.
-In the third Ashes test against Great Britain at the Sydney Cricket Ground, referee Darcy Lawler awarded a try to Irvine late in the game, ignoring a forward pass from Bill Carson amid howls of protest from Lions players.
-Australian captain Arthur Summons then gave him the goal kicking duties leaving him with a sideline conversion.
+Ken Irvine was involved in one of the most talked about and controversial passages of play in rugby league Test match history in 1962.
+In the third Ashes Test against Great Britain at the Sydney Cricket Ground, referee Darcy Lawler awarded a try to Irvine late in the game, ignoring a forward pass from Bill Carson amid howls of protest from Lions players.
+Australian captain Arthur Summons then gave him the goal kicking duties leaving him with a side-line conversion.
 As he lined the ball up for the kick, Lawler allegedly gave Irvine some 'advice' about how the ball was placed, telling him that he would miss the kick if he didn't line the ball correctly (Irvine denied this in his memoirs, though Lawler maintained until his death in 2004 that it was true).
 Irvine then moved in and re-adjusted the ball, walked back to his mark and kicked the goal.
-The goal gave Australia a 17-16 win and in doing so saw to it that they avoided losing the series 3-0 to the tourists after the Lions had won the first test 31-12 in Sydney and the second 17-10 at Lang Park in Brisbane.
+The goal gave Australia a 17–16 win and in doing so saw to it that they avoided losing the series 3–0 to the tourists after the Lions had won the first Test 31–12 in Sydney and the second 17–10 at Lang Park in Brisbane.

-Irvine's Test career ended in 1968 when he suffered a broken leg against in the first test against France on the 1967-68 Kangaroo tour at the Stade Vélodrome in Marseille, ruling him out for much of the 1969 NSWRFL season.
+Irvine's Test career ended in 1968 when he suffered a broken leg against in the first Test against France on the 1967-68 Kangaroo tour at the Stade Vélodrome in Marseille, ruling him out for much of the 1969 NSWRFL season.

-Irvine had the honour of captaining the Bears on occasions, although he infamously threatened to lead his team off in protest of referee Keith Page during a 1970 match against Canterbury-Bankstown at Belmore Sports Ground (Norths won the game 9-8).
+Irvine had the honour of captaining the Bears on occasions, although he infamously threatened to lead his team off in protest of referee Keith Page during a 1970 match against Canterbury-Bankstown at Belmore Sports Ground (Norths won the game 9–8).
 He would go on to make 176 appearances for the side, scoring 171 tries.
 His stint with the Bears ended at the end of 1970 after disagreements with head coach Roy Francis.
-Ken Arthurson who was the club secretary at Manly spoke to the media in 2016 and talked about Irvine's defection to The Northern Beaches club saying "I asked Ken if he had given careful thought about the reprecussions if he left Norths, I said you are a legend there and you are sacrificing so much, I won't be happy until you have given it a lot of deep thought and talked it over with your family".
+Ken Arthurson who was the club secretary at Manly spoke to the media in 2016 and talked about Irvine's defection to The Northern Beaches club saying "I asked Ken if he had given careful thought to the repercussions if he left Norths.”
+I said.
+“You’re a legend there and you are sacrificing so much.
+I won’t be happy unless I know you’ve given it a lot of deep thought and talked it over with your family".
 Irvine reportedly replied that he had burnt his bridges at Norths and there was no going back.